 Applications must be submitted to the Hamel Center office (Hood House 209) no later than 4:30 p.m. on the deadline dates above.

-When you are ready to apply, please fill out the cover sheet online, then print and attach it to your complete application.
-The non-narrative portions of the proposal (including the budget) may also be filled out online.
+When you are ready to apply, please fill out the cover sheet in Adobe Acrobat, then print and attach it to your complete application.
+The non-narrative portions of the proposal (including the budget) may also be filled out in Adobe Acrobat.
 Please save these forms to your computer before entering any information.
 You may then save and return to the forms later for completion.
+Please be sure to open the forms in Adobe Acrobat so that they function properly.
 Please keep in mind the criteria for faculty review of international proposals.

 Application checklist (listing all the components of the IROP application)